GlimmerLabs/coa-aoc/Lesson01-YourFirstProcessingPrograms/your-first-processing-programs.md

 4. Observe and record the output.
 Did you get what you expected?

 5. There are nine different numbers in this program: 500, 300, 9,
-0, 1, 40, 50, 20, and 10.
+0, 1, 150, 75, 200, and 100.
 Try changing each of them and re-running
 the program.
 Record what effects you see.
 For example,

-    1. What happens if you increase the first parameter to `ellipse` to 100?
+    1. What happens if you change the first parameter to `ellipse` to 100?
 What does that parameter seem to represent?

-    2. What happens if you increase the third parameter to `ellipse` to 100?
+    2. What happens if you change the third parameter to `ellipse` to 100?
 What does that parameter seem to represent?

 6. Write instructions to make the ellipse start in the center of the